 This document is also available in these non-normative formats: zip file.

 Computer Graphics Metafile (CGM) is an ISO standard, defined by ISO/IEC 8632:1999, for the interchange of 2D vector and mixed vector/raster graphics.
 WebCGM is a profile of CGM, which adds Web linking and is optimized for Web applications in technical illustration, electronic documentation, geophysical data visualization, and similar fields.
-First published (1.0) in 1999, WebCGM unifies potentially diverse approaches to CGM utilization in Web document applications.
+First published (1.0) in 1999 and followed by a second (errata) release in 2001, WebCGM unifies potentially diverse approaches to CGM utilization in Web document applications.
 It therefore represents a significant interoperability agreement amongst major users and implementers of the ISO CGM standard.

-The design criteria for WebCGM aim to balance graphical expressive power on the one hand, versus simplicity and implementability on the other.
+The design criteria for WebCGM aim at a balance between graphical expressive power on the one hand, and simplicity and implementability on the other.
 A small but powerful set of standardized metadata elements supports the functionalities of hyperlinking and document navigation, picture structuring and layering, and enabling search and query of WebCGM picture content.